Roelosaurus/House-Of-The-Dying-Roll/readme.md

 5 & 6 | A handfull of well-armed Dragonling luitenants charge at you.

 **3. Emperor's Throneroom**
-Successes required = # players X 2
+Successes required = # players x 2

 ROLL  | OBSTACLE
 :---: | --------